Awee3/react-web-project/README.md

-this web is made with PERN stack
+This web is made with PERN stack

+This is my first time developing a web, so the codes are bit messy.